National Table Tennis Championships cancelled | ExBulletin

 Now that the big national fairs are no longer on the agenda this year, local table tennis players still have a number of activities to look forward to.

-The city’s closed titles will be held for a few weeks and the annual grudge match against Bundaberg for the Cree Shield is currently in the planning stages between the two clubs, with an early November date likely.
+The city’s closed titles will be held for a few weeks and the annual grudge match against Bundaberg for the Cree Shield is currently in the planning stages between the two clubs, with a date likely in early November.

-On October 5, a new season starts with matches for open class players and club nights continue on Mondays from 7.30 pm.
+On October 5, a new season will start with matches for open class players and club nights will continue on Mondays from 7.30 pm.
 People of all skill levels and ages, including social players, are welcome.
 This session provides a great opportunity for people to try light to moderate exercises that also improve hand-eye coordination.

-Young people looking to get into the sport can attend regular junior coaching sessions which resume after school holidays on Thursdays between 4:30pm and 6:00pm at the Leichhardt Park Center at 157 Campbell Street on the south side.
+Young people looking to get into the sport can take part in regular junior coaching sessions, which resume after school holidays on Thursdays between 4:30pm and 6:00pm at the Leichhardt Park Center at 157 Campbell Street on the south side.
 Equipment is available for beginners and qualified technical personnel are always on hand to teach the basics of the sport.

 |